alexscharp1/TopGear_WebApi_DependencyInjection2/README.md

 There are three ways the API sends emails.
-* You can explicitly compose and send an email: POST http://localhost:{port}/email/send --* Body must contain To (email address), Subject, and Message
+* You can explicitly compose and send an email: POST http://localhost:{port}/email/send ⋅⋅* Body must contain To (email address), Subject, and Message
 * After a user successfully registers, an email is created to welcome them.
 * After a user successfully requests a token, an email verifies their login.

-Unity's IoC is used to inject the email service wherever it is needed.
+***Dependency Injection*** Inversion of Control is achieved with Unity by injecting the email service wherever it is needed.
 Specifically, it is injected in the following places:
 * EmailController for the first option above.
 * AccountController for the second option above.
 * ApplicationOAuthProvider and Startup for the third option above.